adsrichards/Statistical_Mechanics/Ising/PlaquetteCoupling/SquareLattice/README.md

-Emergence of deconfined fractonic excitations from the ferromagnetic ground state
+Emergence of deconfined fractonic excitations from the ferromagnetic ground state:

 ![](Plots/GlassyFractons.gif)